nuofanx/CIS565_final_project/log.md

 1. Added table to summarize the Block Number /Thread Number/ Element per thread used by each kernel
 2. Added introduction to each kernel method in matmul_kernels.txt.
 3. Added areas of improvement and possible methods in report.txt.

+# Changes (until Nov.17)
+1. Added CMakeList.txt with two executable files to build: sgemm and inference.
+The first one tests the matmul kernels and the second one runs the inference with kernel number and weight quantization number specified and calculates time.
+2. Created and moved source code to src folder except run.cu and sgemm_run.cu.